NeuroJSON/jdata/README.md

 in the [Markdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for convenient editing and version control.

+## What is JData

+JData defines a set of **standardized**, **lightweight** and **language-neutral** annotations to encode and interchange general-purpose data structures between programming environments, such as Python, C, C++, and MATLAB.
+JData convers complex data structures, such as N-D arrays, sparse arrays, complex-valued arrays, lists, trees, and graphs, into a set of JSON-like `"name": value` pairs so that they can be losslessly serialized into JSON and binary JSON files for data sharing.
+Via simple annotation tags, JData also supports encoding strongly typed binary data as well as compressed data.

+JData-encoded data can be stored in human-readable JSON format, as well as in binary JSON format BJData/UBJSON for smaller file size and faster parsing.
+These data files are JSON/BJData compliant and can be readily read without needing one to write their own format.
+There exist numerous JSON parsers, abundant BJData/UBJSON parsers, and extensively developed tools in the large JSON ecosystem - including utilities like as `jq`, JSON-native NoSQL databases, and JSON-based standards such as JSON-schema for validation, JSON-Reference and JSON-LD for data linking, JSON-Path for query etc.

 ## How to participate

 You can use a number of methods to provide your feedback to the working